 The function is an interesting function which associates with a term $t$ another term with a somewhat standard disposition of $\odot$ and $\triangledown$, which we call \textsf{standardisation} of the term.

 \thefigurelOOO

-Notice that the same non linear $`l$-term may correspond to several $\LRdB$-term.
-For instance, this is the case for term $`l ((\udl{0}\,\udl{0})\,\udl{0})$ (a $\LRdB$ instance of $`l x. x x x$) illustrated by the following example and pictured in Figure~\ref{fig:Lxxx}.
+Evidently, the same non-linear $`l$-term may correspond to several $\lRdB$-terms.
+For instance, this is the case for the term $`l ((\udl{0}\,\udl{0})\,\udl{0})$ (a $\LRdB$ instance of $`l x. x x x$) illustrated by the following example and pictured in Figure~\ref{fig:Lxxx}.